 Sponsored by DIRECTV

 Anyone looking to watch the World Baseball Classic this March is in for a real treat.
-After a three-year break, baseball’s biggest international tournament is back—right in the middle of MLB Spring Training.
-That means your typical preseason baseball fix gets a major upgrade, with meaningful games at all hours.
+After a thrilling pool play stage, baseball’s biggest international tournament has officially reached the high-stakes knockout round.
+That means your typical preseason baseball fix gets a major upgrade with meaningful, win-or-go-home games.

-The 2026 tournament starts on March 4 (U.S. time) and features 20 teams competing through pool play to reach the knockout round.
+The 2026 tournament has narrowed its 20-team field down to the final contenders.
 It’s one of the few times you’ll see the game’s biggest stars step away from their regular clubs to proudly suit up for their home countries.
 That means catching stars like Aaron Judge with Team USA, Shohei Ohtani for Japan, and Julio Rodríguez with the Dominican Republic.

 Between global time zones and scattered broadcasts, tracking down every game on TV can get messy.
 Fortunately, a comprehensive live TV package like our sponsor DIRECTV keeps the main WBC channels in one place.
-I’ve mapped out the exact networks and the full tournament schedule so you can skip the hunt and start watching.
+I’ve mapped out the exact networks and the final knockout schedule so you can skip the hunt and start watching.

 What channels show the World Baseball Classic?